 The Modern Reader - Any book that is not a new release is not worth reading

-The One Up Ya- I read that book, I read that book, wash rinse, repeat
+The One Up Ya - I already read that book, and that book, wash rinse, repeat

 Ms. Goldilocks - The book you all chose is too short, too long or too old

 Twenty Question'er - Is it depressing?
 When was it written?
-Easy read?
-Hard read?
+Is it an easy read or hard read?
 Who picked this book again?

 All book club personalities should be taken with a humorous grain of salt and celebrated!
 If you understand that book friends come in all shapes and sizes than your book club will last for years to come

 Paperback, e-reader or both?

 In our group we have 'the purist', 'the e-reader enthusiast' and whichever is the less expensive copy, 'the economist'.
-'The purist' only purchase paperback or hardcover editions.
+'The purist' only purchases paperback or hardcover editions.
 They come to book club with their novel filled with sticky notes and pages marked and underlined.
 'The e-reader enthusiast' arrive with their e-books and all comments highlighted on their Kindle Paperwhite E-reader.

 Last, 'The economist' will purchase paperback, hardcover or even an e-book all depending on the best price.
 Those of us that own e-readers agree that being able to add margin notes that can be edited, highlighting important passages and using the built in dictionary (Jane Eyre anyone?) is worth breaking away from a paperback book now and then.